Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Numerical Methods for Computing the Continuous Spectrum

 We are motivated by \cite{tao2006nfa} in which the layer-peeling identity \eqref{eq:layer-peeling} is mentioned as a property of the nonlinear Fourier transform.
 An equivalent presentation of this method is given in \cite{osborne2009now} as well.

-Note further that a different numerical method, but with the same name (layer-peeling), exists in geophysics and fiber Bragg design \cite{skaar2003design}; however this method is not related to the problem considered here.
+Note further that a different numerical method, but with the same name (layer-peeling), exists in geophysics and fiber Bragg design \cite{skaar2003design}; however this method is not directly related to the \emph{forward} NFT problem considered here.

 We shall see in Section~\ref{sec:test-comparison} that the layer-peeling method gives remarkably accurate results in estimating the nonlinear Fourier transform.